12 Incredible Things to Do in the Faroe Islands

 BY AIR

-These days, the Faroes national carrier, Atlantic Airways, fly from Edinburgh (this is how we got there!), Copenhagen (Denmark), Bergen (Norway), Reykjavik (Iceland) to Vagar airport year-round, with a flight time between 1-2 hours for each.
-Scandinavian Airlines (SAS) also fly a route from Copenhagen too.
+These days, the Faroes national carrier, Atlantic Airways, flies from Edinburgh (this is how we got there!), Copenhagen (Denmark), Bergen (Norway), Reykjavik (Iceland) to Vagar airport year-round, with a flight time between 1-2 hours for each.
+Scandinavian Airlines (SAS) also flies a route from Copenhagen.

 We flew Atlantic Airways from Edinburgh, and our flight was just an hour - insane when you consider the islands really are one of the world's most remote, wild destinations.
-Atlantic Airways flights also operate from Barcelona, Mallorca, Gran Canaria, and Malta on seasonal bases too.
+Atlantic Airways flights also operate from Barcelona, Mallorca, Gran Canaria, and Malta on a seasonal basis too.

 Prices are also pretty reasonable for the adventure of a lifetime; between £100-150 return from Edinburgh with Atlantic!